pSN0W/AI_Practice/README.md

 # AI_Practice
-This file consist of all the codes and graphs that were used for practice
+This file consist of all the codes and graphs that can be used for practice